vaibhav-kaushal/QCubed-Book/Introduction/README.md

-# Introduction - Hello, how are you?
+# Hi!

-In this chapter we will introduce to you QCubed, the true RAD framework built atop PHP.
+In this chapter I will introduce to you QCubed, the true RAD framework built atop PHP.
 If you already know what QCubed is, you can skip it.
 But if you do not know what it is, chances are, you will be mind-blown by what you can do with QCubed by the time you have finished this chapter.

+But before we begin, I wanted to say a hi to you.

+## Hope you're feeling great!

+Within the pages of this book, while you read, you will find my voice running through your head and it would be a little impolite if I started talking to you without first saying _Hi!_

+I hope that you are having a good time and that this book helps you get more of the good times.

+If you would like help with QCubed, create an issue in QCubed's official repo by going to [**https://github.com/qcubed/qcubed/issues/new**](https://github.com/qcubed/qcubed/issues/new).
+If you just want to reach out to me \(and probably buy me coffee ;\) or know more about me, my contacts are available at: [**vaibhavkaushal.com**](http://vaibhavkaushal.com/).

 ## Who is this book for?